Activate Accommodations

 Grievance Procedure

 Questions and concerns over accommodations should initially be directed in writing to the Office of Accessibility and Accommodations (OAA).
-If the accommodations coordinator cannot provide information or suggestions that resolve disability rights issues, a meeting with the student, the faculty member (if applicable), representative from OAA, and the associate provost student success and diversity is the second step in resolving disagreements.
+If the director cannot resolve the disability rights issue, a meeting with the student, the faculty member (if applicable), representative from OAA, and the senior associate provost is the second step in resolving disagreements or challenging a denied appeal.
 If agreements cannot be rendered, the final step in the grievance procedure is to file a formal appeal to the Samford University provost’s office.
 Should you disagree with the outcome of this step, you may file a complaint with the Office of Civil Rights.

-During the grievance process, the student is entitled to receive accommodations recommended by Accessibility and Accommodations.
+During the grievance process, the student is entitled to receive any accommodations recommended by Accessibility and Accommodations.

 It is important that concerns are addressed promptly so that the student's participation in the course or activity is not affected.
 The appeal should clearly state the basis and rationale for the objection and should be transmitted as a confidential document to the Samford University provost.